 PIT-X2 and PIT-FV come with 2 channels of data acquisition and may read data from one accelerometer and one instrumented hammer or from two accelerometers.
 The instrumented hammer furnishes data for a more thorough evaluation of the integrity of the foundation (force and velocity analysis in the Frequency Domain) and allows the investigation of defects near the pile top (Transient Response Method).
 The use of a second accelerometer may be useful when testing piles under existing structures, for determining unknown foundation length, and for large diameter piles.

-PIT-X and PIT-X2 (pictured on the upper right) are small and light, and read data from either traditional (cabled) or wireless accelerometers and/or instrumented hammers.
+PIT-X and PIT-X2 (pictured on the upper left) are small and light, and read data from either traditional (cabled) or wireless accelerometers and/or instrumented hammers.

-PIT-V and PIT-FV (pictured on the lower right of the page) read data from traditional (cabled) accelerometers and/or instrumented hammers.
+PIT-V and PIT-FV (pictured on the upper right of the page) read data from traditional (cabled) accelerometers and/or instrumented hammers.